A round-up of informative sites on climate change, particularly those with information regarding the Canadian north:

 The ENERGY STAR® initiative is a labeling program that helps people quickly identify energy efficient products.
 Look for the ENERGY STAR logo to find out which products are energy efficient.

 Highlights health and climate change projects going on across Canada, and some of the unique collaborations and research initiatives in this sector.

 Focuses on the study of climate change in Yukon

 A summary of research projects funded by the Northern Contaminants Program.

 National Oceanic and Atmospheric Administration- National Theme Page

 Information about climate change related to the Arctic, with real-time and historical data, as well as daily webcam images from the North Pole.

-The Nunavut General Monitoring Plan (NGMP) provides for the collection and analysis of information on the long-term conditions of Nunavut's environment, people, communities and economy according to Article 12.7.6 of the Nunavut Land Claims Agreement.
+The Nunavut General Monitoring Plan (NGMP) collects and analyzes data to inform the public on the long-term conditions of Nunavut's environment, its people and communities.

 The U.S. Global Change Research Program coordinates and integrates scientific research to help increase understanding of changes and impacts to the global environment.
 This report includes links to many useful climate change resources throughout the document.

 Ouranos aims to inform the public of climate trends so everyone can develop their own adaptation strategy.